TERREMEMBER/znbase/docs/content/v2.0/reference/drivers/postgresql-jdbc-driver.md

 ## Use with popular third party tools

-When using the PostgreSQL JDBC Driver with YugabyteDB, remember to use YugabyteDB's default port of `5433` (instead of PostgreSQL's default of `5432`) and use the default YugabyteDB user `yugabyte` instead of the PostgreSQL default user (`postgres`).
+When using the PostgreSQL JDBC Driver with ZNbaseDB, remember to use ZNbaseDB's default port of `5433` (instead of PostgreSQL's default of `5432`) and use the default ZNbaseDB user `ZNbase` instead of the PostgreSQL default user (`postgres`).

-You can get started by using our tutorials on popular [third party tools](../../../tools/) that use the PostgreSQL JDBC Driver to develop and manage YugabyteDB databases.
+You can get started by using our tutorials on popular [third party tools](../../../tools/) that use the PostgreSQL JDBC Driver to develop and manage ZNbaseDB databases.

 - [DBeaver](../../../tools/dbeaver/)
 - [pgAdmin](../../../tools/pgadmin/)